traject/traject/README.md

 online api docs has a `--markup markdown` specified -- inline class/method docs are in markdown, not rdoc.

 Bundler rake tasks included for gem releases: `rake release`
+* Every traject release needs to be done once when running MRI, and switch to JRuby and do the same release again.
+The JRuby release is identical but for including a gemspec dependency on the Marc4JReader gem.

 ## TODO